Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Structures of

-In Section \ref{sec:Linear} and Section \ref{sec:Operator} we have reduced the computations of $\chi_{g,n}(t,\kappa)$ to the problem of computing $\chi_{g,0}(t, \kappa)$.
-In this section we will present various methods to solve this problem.
-In particular, we solve the problem of computing $\chi(\Mbar_{g,0})$.
+In \S \ref{sec:Linear} and \S \ref{sec:Operator} we have reduced the computations of $\chi_{g,n}(t,\kappa)$ to the problem of computing $\chi_{g,0}(t, \kappa)$.
+In this section we will present various methods to solve $\chi_{g,0}(t, \kappa)$.
+In particular, we show that the generating series $G_k(z)$ of the coefficients $\{a_{g,0}^k\}$ can be represented as some polynomials in certain generating series $V_n(z)$ of $\chi(\cM_{g,n})$, and the explicit formulas for $V_n(z)$ can be given in terms of the Barnes $G$-function.
+We show that finding the expression of $G_k(z)$ in terms of $V_n(z)$ is equivalent to the topological 1D gravity (with a genus-shift).